 If you are worried about it, talk to your dermatologist or stick with black/gray work.

 There is a strong possibility that your tattoo will itch intensely while it heals, especially if you are forced to use the "Dry Method".
 The skin is healing all the tiny holes full of pigment, skin is recovering, tightening up, and beginning to shed the dead tissue created by the process.
 Dry tissue itches.
 It's just part of the deal.
 If the itching becomes intense you can temporarily relieve it by patting the area very gently for a few seconds.
 Another way is to splash a little cool water on it.
-Of course if you are using the "Moist Method" as described above, you'll already know how soothing the reconditioning effects of fragrance free lotion can be.
+Of course, if you are using the "Moist Method" as described above, you'll already know how soothing the reconditioning effects of fragrance free lotion can be.

 There's no way around it in some cases.
 Some high wear places on the body, around the joints especially, have a slight possibility to scab.
 If it happens, you just have to stop yourself from forcing them off.
-Time and self control are your best friends here.
+Time and self-control are your best friends here.
 The pigment placed into your dermis is still underneath that scab.
 If you remove the scab manually, you will likely take pigment from the dermis as well, leaving a patch without pigment.
 Of course "touch ups" are always an option.
 So hey, don't pick at a scab... just let it heal and give it plenty of time to do so.

 Q: "...huge pieces of color are falling out...what did I do wrong?"

 A: Relax!
 Things are right on schedule.
 You have several layers of tissue that are tattooed, one of which is the outermost layer of the epidermis.
-The dead skin cells grab onto some of the pigment, and as it dries and heals, the extra pigment simply sloughs off to reveal that beautiful tattoo underneath.
+The dead skin cells grab onto some pigment, and as it dries and heals, the extra pigment simply sloughs off to reveal that beautiful tattoo underneath.
 One thing to remember, don't scrub it off to "speed up the process".
 Let the skin slough naturally.
 You'll like the result.

 The human body can sufficiently heal itself under normal conditions.
-That said, we really have no way to guarantee you'll heal up without any issues. and ultimately the risk is YOURS.
+That said, we really have no way to guarantee you'll heal up without any issues.
+Ultimately the risk is YOURS.
 This is why we offer the advice above.
 Quite simply put, if you aren't willing to assume the risk, don't get tattooed.
 We don't have a crystal ball to see your future, nor can we control your actions when you leave.
 We can only help you in the present, giving you the same advice we've given thousands of others before you.